 Some forms (f.), varieties (var.), subspecies (spp.) or cultivars (cvs.) are selected for their usefulness.
-So has the Cricket –bat willow or Salix alba ssp. caerulea been found in the wild but now often been cultivated to use in the cricket-bat making industry!
+So has the Cricket –bat willow or Salix alba ssp. caerulea been found in the wild but has been selected and is cultivated to use in the cricket-bat making industry!
 The form ‘Britzensis’ is a very attractive orange-red stemmed selection of the natural form S. alba var. vitellina, which is used sometimes in gardens.

-Some of the ‘alien’ weeds the Victorian introduced as ornamental such as the Japanese Knotweed, Giant Hogweed, Rhododendron ponticumor the Himalayan Balsam were so grateful for their cultivation here that they are ‘thriving’ sometimes out of control!
-But without their natural competitors or habitat-constraints they might have in their native country this is what they do.
+Some of the ‘alien’ weeds which the Victorian introduced as ornamental such as the Japanese Knotweed, Giant Hogweed, Rhododendron ponticum or the Himalayan Balsam were so grateful for their cultivation here that they are ‘thriving’ sometimes out of control!
+But without their natural competitors or habitat-constraints they might have in their native country this is exactly what they do.